AmplitudeAudio/sdk/docs/content/en/docs/project-setup/buses-config.md

 ---
 title: Buses Configuration
 description: Buses are the places where sound object are routed before to be processed by the mixer.
 This page contains details about how to configure buses for your project.
-lead: This configuration file allows you to set up the list of buses Amplitude will use in the engine.
+lead: This configuration file allows you to register the list of buses Amplitude will use in the engine.
 For each bus, you can configure settings for auto-ducking between them.
 date: 2023-06-01T00:39:09+01:00
 lastmod: 2023-06-01T00:39:09+01:00
 draft: false